Skip to main content

 The lightness comes in part from the small battery.
 This has a downside as battery life clocked in at a modest 22 minutes.

 The build quality on the Snow Joe isn’t great.
-The handle joints were hard to assemble with awkward alignment of bolt holes.
-The top handle was made from relatively thin plastic, and part of the handle came loose during testing.
+The handle joints were hard to assemble due to the awkward alignment of the bolt holes.
+The top handle was made of relatively thin plastic, and part of it came loose during testing.

 Pros